Accelerator-Based Applications Infrastructure

 • Provide open access to unique facilities for the scientific and industrial community.

-• Promote research in priority fields: materials, energy, environment, health, and heritage.
+• Promote research in priority fields: materials, energy, environment, health, nuclear physics and heritage.

 • Foster international collaboration and researcher training (internships, Master’s/Bachelor’s thesis, doctoral thesis, etc.).